chenxingqiang/secret-learn/doc/faq.rst

 What is the project name (a lot of people get it wrong)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-jax-sklearn, but not scikit or SciKit nor sci-kit learn.
+secret-learn, but not scikit or SciKit nor sci-kit learn.
 Also not scikits.learn or scikits-learn, which were previously used.

 How do you pronounce the project name?